Let’s talk about the elephant in the room- cutting costs does not lead to growth when you follow old thinking.

-Cutting costs does not lead to growth; it is fundamentally reliant on your customers growing not your company driving growth.
-It is a method of thinking that typically is devoid of new business acquisition.
-There is an over emphasis on the financial report and an under emphasis on business drivers.
+For many companies that rely on operational mindsets, they harbour the thinking that cost control will lead to growth but what they are doing is fundamentally relying on customers growing not your company driving growth.
+It is a method of thinking that typically is devoid of new business acquisition through sales efforts.
+There is an over-emphasis on the financial report and an under-emphasis on business drivers and sales force contribution.
 It is a culture that stifles the future of organisations.
 Getting the balance right is critical.

 The vulnerability to CEOs lies in relying too heavily on those financial reports to measure sales performance since this financial information can be dangerously misleading.
 When your company is seeing a decline—or worse yet, a significant drop—in sales, traditional financial statements can understate the seriousness of the situation because of the way in which unsold inventory is reported.
 Your company is not seeing or acting upon the early warning signs that are vital to driving growth.
 In such situations, conversations with sales become tedious and pressured, and you start looking to finance, not sales, for answers.

 In many of our initial discussions with CEOs, a common point that they often make is the fact that they did not realise how deep the issues were within sales.
 The CEOs have typically waited longer than they should have to make decisions since they were overly reliant on a combination of financial reports and sales leader representations.

 To successfully grow a company, CEOs require a wider view of the business drivers of sales and marketing that predict the future accurately.
 One that has sales and marketing aligned and a runway that shows where the business is heading and the risk is being appropriately managed.

 Importantly, there needs to be a healthy balance of cost management and growth management.

 Much like the production or operational areas of a company that has been touched by Lean thinking; the emphasis is on increased production and reduction of wastage and costs.
 Your sales and marketing should not be devoid of such thinking too.